JoseskVolpe/UndertaleME/README.md

 * Minimum and recommended specification may change in the future

 ## Deploy instructions
+  **These instructions may change as there's new plans for this project**
 ### You'll need:
 * Eclipse IDE: https://www.eclipse.org/downloads/
 * Java ME SDK Eclipse Plugin: https://www.oracle.com/java/technologies/sdk-downloads.html